havelhakimi/Bitcoinheistransomware/README.md

 # Machine Learning Models for Bitcoin Heist Ransomware Address Dataset
-This a solution notebook to an assignment question given in a Data Mining graduate course.
+This is a solution notebook to an assignment question given in a Data Mining graduate course.
 Each code block is accompanied by  relevant analysis wherever required. </br>
 **Dataset link** : https://archive.ics.uci.edu/ml/datasets/BitcoinHeistRansomwareAddressDataset </br>
 Broadly, the following steps have been performed in this solution notebook:
 <ul>